-- Kid-friend monster movies such as Monsters Inc. (G), Monster House (PG), The Nightmare Before Christmas (PG), Wallace & Gromit: Curse Of The Were-Rabbit (G), and Labyrinth (PG)
+- Kid-friend monster movies such as Monsters Inc. (G), Monster House (PG), The Nightmare Before Christmas (PG), and Labyrinth (PG)

 - Black lights and glow stickers

-- Book about monsters such as Where the Wild Things Are, Tickle Monster, There's a Monster Under My Bed, The Monster at the End of This Book, and When a Monster is Born
+- Book about monsters such as Where the Wild Things Are and The Monster at the End of This Book

 - Use fill-in-the-blank invitations with a monster design, and tie each one to a monster paw before delivering them to your guests.
 Make the monster paw by using a clear plastic glove with one gumdrop in the tip of each finger as fingernails, and fill with popped popcorn.
 Tie the glove closed with a piece of green ribbon or a pipe cleaner.